Campaign of the Month: October 2017

 Audubon is generally one of the safer sections of New Orleans.
 However criminals sometimes hunt for individuals with their guard down, especially late at night.
 Lone students wandering dark streets after too much to drink are particularly tempting targets, and more than one has wound up an unsolved missing person report.

-Although the University section is stately and refined, “Fraternity Row” along Broadway Street towards Claiborne Avenue tends to give it a slightly raucous flavor.
-House after house along Broadway has been renovated into fraternity quarters, and at Freret Street sits a cluster of businesses catering to the University communities.
+Frat Row along Broadway Street towards Claiborne Avenue gives Riverbend a slightly raucous flavor.
+House after house along Broadway has been renovated into fraternity quarters, and at Freret Street sits a cluster of businesses catering to the university communities.

 Loyola University New Orleans is a private, co-educational and Jesuit university.
 Originally established as Loyola College in 1904, the institution was later chartered as a university in 1912.
 It bears the name of the Jesuit patron, Saint Ignatius of Loyola.
 Loyola is one of 28 member institutions that make up the Association of Jesuit Colleges and Universities and, with its current enrollment of approximately 5000 students, is among the larger Jesuit universities in the southern United States.